connexcs/docs/customer.md

 ![alt text][customer-package]

-After adding a new package, users can also take an action by clicking on the Action and set the further details as daily package, weekly package, etc.
+After adding a new package, you can also take an action by clicking on the Action and set the further details as daily package, weekly package, etc.

 ![alt text][customer-package1]